Mental and physical fitness are a necessity

 What about bad weather?

 Count on it and plan accordingly!
 You can always get caught in rain and wind.
 You will.
 Count on it!
 The important thing is to be patient, and take care.
-Acting hastily during these kinds situations can lead to mishap and injury.
+Acting hastily during these kinds of situations can lead to mishap and injury.
 Sometimes stopping and making sure your socks stay relatively dry can make or break the rest of a day’s objective.

 What's a typical tour itinerary?